Bankruptcy Lawyers in Pennsylvania and New Jersey

 A Chapter 7 bankruptcy will result in a discharge of all unsecured debts which include credit cards, medical bills, most personal loans, and utility bills.
 If you file a Chapter 7 bankruptcy, you may keep your car and your home (provided that you do not have the exceeded amount of equity in those items) and you will continue to make payments on your mortgage and/or car loan.
 A Chapter 7 bankruptcy is different than other types of filings because the debtor does not make a monthly payment to the Trustee.
-The Bankruptcy Trustee, who is appointed, collects all non-exempt property, sells the assets, and distributes proceeds from the sale to appropriate creditors; however, in a great majority of cases, all of your property is exempt under bankruptcy law, meaning you keep all of your property.
+In a great majority of cases, all of your property is exempt under bankruptcy law, meaning you keep all of your property.

-Chapter 13 bankruptcy, which is also called “reorganization bankruptcy” or a “wage earner plan,” is a type of personal bankruptcy that a debtor can use to catch up on delinquent debts while keeping his or her home, vehicle and other valuable assets.
-Other than Chapter 7, Chapter 13 is one of the most popular and widely-used forms of bankruptcy in the United States.
+Chapter 13 bankruptcy, which is also called “reorganization bankruptcy,” is a type of personal bankruptcy that a person can use to catch up on delinquent debts while keeping his or her home, vehicle and other valuable assets.

-When a debtor files for Chapter 13 bankruptcy, he or she creates an agreement known as a “reorganization plan,” which may last from three to five years depending on the situation.
-The purpose of the reorganization plan, which must be approved by the bankruptcy court overseeing the debtor’s case, is to determine how the debtor will repay his or her creditors.
+When a person files for Chapter 13 bankruptcy, he or she creates an agreement known as a “reorganization plan,” which may last from three to five years depending on the situation.
+The purpose of the reorganization plan, which must be approved by the bankruptcy court, is to determine how the debtor will repay his or her creditors.
 These payments, which are managed by a court-appointed bankruptcy trustee, are funded by the debtor’s disposable income, which means that certain debtors may be ineligible to file Chapter 13.

-The debtor must adhere to the plan while the bankruptcy is in progress.
-When the bankruptcy case comes to an end, the court will wipe out the debtor’s remaining dischargeable debts, which generally include medical bills, credit card debt, and debt from personal loans, among many other debts.
-If handled effectively by an experienced bankruptcy lawyer, Chapter 13 can even prevent foreclosure on the debtor’s home, or stop the debtor’s vehicle from being repossessed.
+When the bankruptcy case comes to an end, the court will wipe out the debtor’s remaining dischargeable debts.
+Chapter 13 can prevent foreclosure on the debtor’s home, or stop the debtor’s vehicle from being repossessed.